DavidMorgan92/MyFitnessFriend/README.md

 | EMAIL_HOST            | SMTP mail host                |
 | EMAIL_USER            | SMTP mail user name           |
 | EMAIL_PASSWORD        | SMTP mail password            |

+#### ENVIRONMENT

+The ENVIRONMENT variable should be set to 'Production' for deployment.
+This will set security settings for the production environment.
+It will set the database specified by the DB_* environment variables to be used, rather than the SQLite development database.
+It will also prevent loading of environment variables from the env.py file.

+#### SECRET_KEY

+[This website](https://djecrety.ir/) can be used to generate a unique key for your deployment.

+#### DB_*

+The DB_* variables specify the connection settings for the PostgreSQL database that stores data for the website.
+Run `python manage.py migrate --database primary` to update the database structure for the production database.

+#### AWS_* and S3_BUCKET_NAME

+These settings control the AWS S3 integration that stores static files and user-uploaded media files.
+Run `python manage.py collectstatic` to upload the static files to the S3 bucket.

+#### STRIPE_*

+Set these variables to setup the Stripe integration.

+#### EMAIL_*

+Set these variables to setup email sending.

 ## Technologies Used